vsanthanam/VSAlert/README.md

 3. In your target's build settings, go to "Other Linker Flags", and add `-all_load` and `-ObjC`.

 ## Getting Started (Using the source code directly)
 1. Go to `(RepoDirectory)/Library`, and add all six files to your project.
-Make sure to add both the implementation files to your target's `compile sources`  build phase.
+Make sure to add all three of the  the implementation files to your target's `compile sources`  build phase, incase Xcode doesn't do this for you automatically when adding the files to the target's membership

 ## Usage
 The included Xcode project allows you to build the static library and an example application.
 Take a look at the example app to see all customization options, but here's a basic implementation: